andrew-d-gordon/Line-Find/line-set/docs/line.md

 # Functions

+`def convert_lines_to_str(lines: list)`
+* Usage
+    * Serves to build a list of linear equation strings from a list of lines that have each line as tuple (a, b, c).

+* Return: a list of linear equations converted to a readable format

 `def gcd_abc(a, b, c)`
 * Usage
     * Serves to find the gcd of three numeric values.
 If all a, b, and c equal 0, 1 is returned.